dads7202/assignment2/README.md

 [![back-to-top](https://i.imgur.com/wJEM2Vt.png)](#table-of-contents)

 ## 3.2 NASNetMobile
-We used ImageNet as the pre-trained weights on model Hyperparameter that use base mode by the Imagenet
+We used ImageNet as the pre-trained weights on model and there are the hyperparameters listed below.
 - input_shape: [None, 224, 224, 3]
 - weights: [imagenet]
 - Activation function in Output layer: [softmax]
-- Loss function: [binary_crossentropy]
+- Loss function: [categorical_crossentropy]
 - Optimizer: [Adam]
 - Batch: [32]
 - Epoch: [200]